F.A.Q.

 Q: Which campground will I be in?

-A: You will be assigned a spot based on the following criteria:
+A: You will be assigned a spot based on the following criteria (while spots are available):

-Q: What if I am from out of town and can’t make it on Wednesday or Thursday for packet pick up?
+Q: What if I am from out of town and can’t make it on Wednesday for packet pick-up?

 Q: Will I have to pay to get into Palo Duro Canyon?

 A: No. Your registration fee covers entrance into the park.
+You will receive a wristband in your packet that allows you free entry into the park.
 If you have friends or family who are not participating, they will have to pay to get in.

 Q: What is provided for the weekend?